JeffDCorbett/100-days-of-code/log.md

 **Thoughts:** Most of today's work seemed redundant as I am not completely new to programming.
 I've written a full-stack app
 in Python/Flask that is currently in use, so the concepts are not new, but I feel I need a deep dive into JS.

+### Day 2: April 17, 2021

+**Today's Progress**: The focus was on arrays and iterating over them with while and for loops.
+I created two new files for examples.

+- arrayWhileLoop.js
+- arrayForLoop.js

+The for loop contains improvements over the while loop example such as post-increment operator, empty array creation, and
+array push functionality.

+**Thoughts:** Today's work was much more interesting than yesterday.
+As I mentioned before, I'm using "Head First JavaScript Programming"
+as my guide, and some conventions in the book are outdated.

+- VAR vs Let to define variables
+- == vs === to prevent type coercion

+I'm using (and learning) the IDE Webstorm which is very good at pointing out the differences between conventions.
+A quick look at
+tomorrow's lesson involves refactoring the arrays.
+It's hard to stop for the night, but it's family time.